 Explore the urban wildlife of Alexander Park, once used for Summer camps but has since become an area for exploration and discover.
 And Frankie Allen Park, home to the renowned Buckhead Baseball league, also has a playground, tennis courts and walking trails.
 Tucked away in the park is a small cemetery, the final remains from before World War II when this park was a community once known as Macedonia Park, which included homes, churches and stores.

-Atlanta Memorial Park, part of the Atlanta Memorial Park Conservancy which includes Bitsy Grant Tennis Center and the Bobby Jones Golf Course, has a brand new playground, with areas focused on age specific play structures and trails waiting to be conquered!
+Atlanta Memorial Park, part of the Atlanta Memorial Park Conservancy which includes Bitsy Grant Tennis Center and the Bobby Jones Golf Course, has a playground, with areas focused on age specific play structures and trails waiting to be conquered!
 Also located along the Northside Trail, this city park is one of the nicest you will find.

 The Duck Pond Park is a privately owned park which includes, naturally, a duck pond, as well as gardens and wooded areas.
 Available for private rental you can also visit the park for free, fish (catch and release!) and observe this natural oasis.